 - Travel to and check in at the assignment.
 Notify incident supervisor and/or dispatch when arriving at the incident.

 - Obtain initial briefing from supervisor.

 Build the Team

-- Participates in the development of saw related objectives, priorities, work assignments, and performance expectations of saw team members.
+- Participates in the development and implementation of saw related objectives, priorities, and work assignments for saw team members.

 Perform Intermediate Faller-Specific Duties

 - Able to develop and safely execute a plan to resolve low to moderate complex saw operations that may require use of unconventional techniques.

 - Maintain certification and qualification by demonstrating proficiency of Intermediate Faller knowledge and technical skill to a qualified Intermediate or Advanced Faller evaluator(s) per agency protocol.